Skip to main content

 Performance and Cost Considerations

 Hallucination detection adds latency and cost to every LLM response.
-Here is how the three levels compare:
+The table below compares the three pipeline levels so you can make informed trade-offs for your specific use case.

 Cost and latency comparison